Breadth-first search: More details

 If G is a tree, replacing the queue of this breadth-first search algorithm with a stack will yield a depth-first search algorithm.
 For general graphs, replacing the stack of the iterative depth-first search implementation with a queue would also produce a breadth-first search algorithm, although a somewhat nonstandard one.

-The Q queue contains the frontier along which the algorithm is currently searching.
+The queue Q contains the frontier along which the algorithm is currently searching.

 Nodes can be labelled as explored by storing them in a set, or by an attribute on each node, depending on the implementation.

-Note that the word node is usually interchangeable with the word vertex.

 The parent attribute of each node is useful for accessing the nodes in a shortest path, for example by backtracking from the destination node up to the starting node, once the BFS has been run, and the predecessors nodes have been set.

-Breadth-first search produces a breadth-first tree which is shown in the example below.

-Example

-The lower diagram shows the breadth-first tree obtained by running a BFS on an example graph of German cities (upper diagram) starting from Frankfurt.
+Breadth-first search produces a breadth-first tree.
+The diagrams on the right show the breadth-first tree obtained by running a BFS on an example graph of German cities (upper diagram) starting from Frankfurt.